 Students 16 years of age should also be accompanied by a parent/guardian for the test.
 This facilitates consent-taking and communication to both the student and parent/guardian on the precautions to take note of while awaiting the test results at home.

-· Those who have been in close contact will either be quarantined or issued 14 days of Leave of Absence (LOA) from the school;
+· Those who have been in close contact will either be quarantined or issued a 14-day Leave of Absence (LOA);

-· Depending on the situation of the case, the affected school will close for a day to carry out deep cleaning and disinfection of the school premises to ensure that the school continues to remain a safe environment for learning;
+· The college will also be thoroughly cleaned and disinfected to ensure that the school continues to remain a safe environment for learning;

-However, given the fluid nature of COVID-19, MOE will continue to monitor the situation very closely, and will take further measures if necessary.
+However, given the fluid nature of COVID-19, MOE and the college will continue to monitor the situation very closely, and will take further measures if necessary.